subsquid/docs/docs/basics/store/typeorm-store.md

 See the [TypeORM docs](https://typeorm.io/find-options) sections for details.

-## `FullTypeORMDatabase`
+## `FullTypeormDatabase`

+`FullTypeormDatabase` context store provides full access to the underlying database, including execution of arbitrary queries with `.query()`.
+The interface is identical to that of [TypeORM EntityManager](https://orkhan.gitbook.io/typeorm/docs/entity-manager-api).

-`FullTypeormDatabase` context store provides full access for [TypeORM `EntityManager`](https://typeorm.io/working-with-entity-manager).
-We recommend using `TypeORMDatabase` store unless full access to the database is required.
+We recommend using `TypeormDatabase` store unless full access to the database is required.